MY FAITH JOURNEY:

 During my years in New York I was an active member of St. Mark’s UMC in Manhattan, Jane’s UMC in Brooklyn, and First UMC of Jamaica Hills, Queens, New York, and the New York Conference.
 Prior to moving to Utah in 1982 I ordered a directory from the Chamber of Commerce to find United Methodist churches here.
 I joined Centenary UMC and was a member there for about a year.
 Then I visited First UMC and felt like I was home.
 Since joining our church family I have been involved in several of our ministries and have tried to be a faithful and obedient servant.

 In 2008, after working for American Express for 35 years, I lost my job.
 Brokenness.
 Over the past two years it’s been a struggle for me.
 I have suffered with depression, loneliness, emptiness, and a feeling of unworthiness, and I could add a few other things, but it’s not necessary.
-In spite of the loss of my job, I am so blessed!
+Despite the loss of my job, I am so blessed!
 I don’t need anything but peace and all the elements of the fruit of the spirit.
 Many of you have carried me in your prayers, with phone calls, dinners, and even cruises, and never knew what I was going through.

 I have one son.
 I am so blessed and thankful to have two beautiful grandchildren, other family members, good friends, and my FUMC family who add prayers, fun, love, joy and peace to my life, my son included.
 I am thankful for all of you.

-During my peaks and valleys I have found the scriptures and my prayer life to be my anchor.
+During my peaks and valleys, I have found the scriptures and my prayer life to be my anchor.
 They lift me up when I’m down and carry me forward to lift my spirit.
 Some of my favorite scriptures that I often go to are Psalm 8, 139 and 51; the Gospel of John, especially chapter 10; Romans 8; Paul’s letters, especially his letter to the Ephesians, chapter 6, verses 10-20.

 In closing I am sure you will remember when Jesus asked his disciples, “Who do men say that I am?”
 As I continue to strive to be the disciple Christ has called me to be, I ask you, “Who do you say that I am?”
 Amen!